naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 Now you have basic voice commands working, let's add state updates to your flow.

-If you only plan on interacting with the device using the Alexa/ Google app, or voice assistants you can simply take state from the "alexa-smart-home-v3" node and feed it straight into the "alexa-smart-home-v3-state" node.
+If you only plan on interacting with the device using the Alexa or Google Home app, or voice assistants you can simply take state from the "alexa-smart-home-v3" node and feed it straight into the "alexa-smart-home-v3-state" node.

 .. image:: _static/images/basic-flow-state.png
     :alt: Screenshot of concept flow with basic state updates